ipanardian/tukangAbsen/README.md

 # tukangAbsen
-When engineers don't want to fill out attendance manually...
+When engineers doesn't want to fill out attendance manually, tukangAbsen is the answer!

 ## How To Use